 They are using Ralph McQuarrie’s Art

 So?
-I love McQuarrie’s art but he was a concept designer, not a storyteller.
+I love McQuarrie’s art and appreciate him, but he was a concept designer, not a storyteller.
+He illustrated other people’s stories.
 Dressing it up in eye candy does not make it a great story.
 Art compliments and helps tell the story.
 If you are focused on the art, not the characters and their adventures than there is no story.
 Also his expertise was not people, yet they are using organics and people from his art, even though he avoided detailing them.
 Look at the cover of Splinter of the Mind’s Eye.
-Mechanical and landscape was his specialty:
+Mechanical and landscape was his specialty.
+Check his bio.

 The Expanded Universe was the first to use the ‘Lasat’ species, which they stole for Zeb in Rebels.
 It did not originate in Rebels, but in the West End Game Roleplaying books.
 The artwork for Lothal was already used in the Art of the Star Wars Galaxy for Alderaan, which included stories by regular authors like Kevin J. Anderson and went on to inspire more novels of the Expanded Universe.